SamanthaYoong/Case-Study-Improving-Wego-Conversion-Through-Real-Time-Pricing-Funnel-Intelligence/README.md

 This case study simulates a real-world project for **Wego**, a leading travel platform, focused on solving key business intelligence challenges in travel data:
 - **Price volatility** and **data lag** from multiple providers
-- **Conversion drop-offs** in the search-to-booking funnel
+- **Conversion drop-offs** QoQ in the search-to-booking funnel

-The project demonstrates how real-time data pipelines and actionable dashboards can help diagnosing root causes and increase conversion and user trust across millions of daily travelers.
+The project demonstrates how real-time data pipelines and actionable dashboards can help diagnosing root causes and improving conversion over time.

 ---